is now available! Read about the new features and fixes from November.

 6. Enter Y when prompted whether to proceed with the installation.

-7. Add the path to your MinGW-w64 bin folder to the Windows PATH environment variable by using the following steps:
+7. Add the path of your MinGW-w64 bin folder to the Windows PATH environment variable by using the following steps:

 1. In the Windows search bar, type Settings to open your Windows Settings.